bdlilley/cloud-gitops-examples/terraform/redis-1region/README.md

 * single-region, 2az VPC
 * elasticache redis cluster with tls and auth token
 * eks cluster with 1 m5large node
-* optional redis tester pod deployment
+* redis tester pod deployment

 This module does not create public redis endpoints or VPN connections.
 To access redis in the cluster, use a shell in a pod.